It always happens when you least expect it.

 You’re on your sofa at home, about to settle into a few episodes of Peep Show and a bottle of cheap wine from Portugal.
 Then your friend calls, and demands you come along to a party that his boss is throwing that sounds 100% awful.
 But you agree, because he gave you a lift to Glastonbury last year and you feel like you owe him.

-The next thing you know, you’re walking back into your apartment at 7:30am, having had an unexpectedly epic evening.
+The next thing you know, you’re walking back into your flat at 7:30am, having had an unexpectedly epic evening.

 That’s what happens every time you go to The Palomar.

 This small restaurant in Soho has a certain energy that you’ll feel the moment you walk in the room.
 Maybe it’s the music.
 Maybe it’s the bar seating.
 Maybe it’s the lighting.
 Maybe it’s your server reaching over to make notes on your menu, just to be sure you don’t miss the good stuff.

 Palomar is a great restaurant throughout, but the almost all of this fun happens at the bar.
 If you don’t manage to get a booking for the first seating at the bar then we suggest you put your down and head to a pub near by while you wait for a seat, rather than sit at a table in the back of the restaurant.
 Those are nice for someone who needs a little bit control in their lives, as they can be booked in advance.
 But the whole idea of a night at Palomar is giving up control and meticulous planning and giving in to where the night may take you.